 Please review sections F and J of the Standards for Accreditation for more details.

 Yes.
-All members of the technical staff, regardless of job duties, must be certified in CPR per Standard B-11.
+All members of the technical staff, regardless of job duties, must be certified in CPR per Standard B-15.

 Per Standard D-8, sleep facilities must have at least one bathroom for every three testing bedrooms.
 Bathrooms must contain a toilet and a sink and have a working privacy door.
 At least one bathroom must be handicap accessible.

-Per Standard H-5, a cumulative database, specific to the applicant facility, should be created.
+Per Standard H-3, a cumulative database, specific to the applicant facility, should be created.
 This database must include the final diagnosis for each patient using the current diagnostic manual of the AASM/current ICD codes and procedures performed for each patient evaluated using current CPT codes or current APC codes.
 The database must include data for all patients of the sleep facility, even those who do not require a sleep study.

 Yes.
 Facilities that are undergoing a significant change such as change in ownership, management status or location must contact the AASM in writing within one month of the change.
 In most instances, a center will be required under the special circumstances section of the application to submit an application.
 Facilities may opt to submit a special circumstances application or a complete reaccreditation application.
 The facility will receive a 90-day extension of accreditation while the application is being reviewed.
 This may be followed by a site visit.
 The report of the site visitor will be reviewed by the Executive Committee and, if approved, accreditation will continue through the original term in the case of a special circumstances application or will be extended five years in the case of full reaccreditation.
 Please review the Accreditation Policies and Procedures for the full Special Circumstances policy and all other change documentation requirements.

 A referring doctor is usually a primary-care physician who refers patients to the sleep center.
 Physicians listed among a facility's professional staff are not considered referring physicians.